Arapaj Basilica

-The Basilica of Saint Michael (Bazilika e Shën Mëhillit) is a former basilica dedicated to Saint Michael, located in Arapaj, Durrës.
+The Arapaj Basilica or St. Michael Basilica (Bazilika e Shën Mëhillit) is a former basilica dedicated to Saint Michael, located in Arapaj, Durrës.
 Its ruins have been declared a Cultural Monument of Albania.
-The Basilica of Saint Michael is an early Palaeo-Christian church which is believed to date to the 5th or 6th century.
+The St. Michael Basilica is an early Palaeo-Christian church which is believed to date to the 5th or 6th century.
 A mosaic unearthed in the basilica also demonstrates how ingrained Christian culture later was with the early Byzantine Empire.

 Background

 The construction of the basilica dates back to the 5th – 6th centuries, as the monogrammed pavement found in the atrium dates back to the reign of the Byzantine emperor Anastasius I Dicorus (491–518).
 The basilica is believed to have been dedicated to the Archangel Michael and was in use until the 11th century, when, according to research, the building was set on fire by the Norman army led by Robert Guiscard, who occupied Dürrakhion in 1081.
 In the area of the destroyed basilica, members of the bodyguard of the Byzantine emperor Alexios I Komnenos who had fallen in battle were buried.

 The ruins were not discovered until 1974 by two Albanian archaeologists, Hava and Sali Hidri, and the foundations of the building and the famous mosaic were not excavated until 1981–1983.
 Based on the sporadic finds found here, the narrower surroundings of the former church may have been inhabited until the 13th century, but the basilica was forgotten for centuries to come.